The Friends of the Wild Flower Garden

 Additional factors for the above table:

 Forestry people have determined that there are differences in growth between forest trees and landscape specimens.
 Landscape trees tend to grow faster due to better care, more sun, and less crowding.
-Therefore landscape trees may not be quite as old as the calculation indicates and forest trees will grow slower and thus may be older than the calculation indicates.
+Therefore landscape trees will probably not be as old as the calculation indicates and crowded forest trees will grow slower and thus may be older than the calculation indicates.
+A tree growing in an urban landscape, uncrowded by other trees and with, perhaps, supplemental watering, will grow substantially faster than the tables indicate.

 Also, young landscape trees grow faster, you should slightly reduce the growth factor and for very old trees which have grown slowly in old age, you should slightly increase the factor.